Our doors are always open and we welcome our parents into our school as it is to us that they entrust their boys.

 The annual report to parents is sent home in a sealed envelope before the end of the academic year.
 As well as reporting on pupil achievement, progress and effort in all academic subjects, the report also contains sections on individual pupil’s character as well as a general comments section and final comments from the Headteacher.
 Attendance is also reported, including any authorised and unauthorised absences.

-‘Drinks and Danish’ with the Headteacher and Menahel – twice a year
+‘Coffee and Cream Cakes with the Headteacher and Menahel’ – three times a year

 Please click HERE for Minutes of the most recent meeting.